composify-js/composify/packages/docs/pages/docs/getting-started.md

 });
 ```

-Make sure this file is imported at the entry point of your app (like `index.tsx` or `app.tsx`).
-For more options and advanced config, see the [Catalog docs](/docs/catalog).
+**Important**: Make sure this catalog file is imported at the entry point of your app (like `index.tsx` or `app.tsx`) so your components are registered.

+For more options and advanced configurations, check out the [Catalog docs](/docs/catalog).

-## Render components
+## 2. Render your components

-Once registered, render JSX content with the `Renderer` component.
-Pass a JSX string to the source prop, and we will take care of the rest.
+Once registered, you can render any JSX content with the `Renderer` component.
+Just pass a JSX string to the `source` prop, and we'll take care of the rest.

 ```jsx [page.tsx]
 import { Renderer } from '@composify/react/renderer';